luna404/herams-i18n/docs/index.rst

 1. To learn more about a project, either click the blue dot on the world map or select the project from the navigation pane on the left.
 2. You should now see a pop-up window displaying an overview of the selected project.
 In the upper part of the pop-up you can see the project name, the number of health facilities assessed as well as the number of contributors.
 The lower half of the pop-up window displays a brief summary on the distribution of health facility types, their functionality and service availability.
-3. For further details, click the |details| button.
+3. For further details, click the |dashboard| button.
 This will open the project dashboard.

 .. tip:: Access to the project dashboards is restricted to selected users.
 If you would like to be granted access to a project dashboard, please contact your country focal point or send an email to `herams@who.int <mailto:herams@who.int?>`_ specifying your function and role as well as a brief explanation why you would like to access the dashboard.